MultiSafepay/docs/content/faq/finance/about-VAT.md

 To register your VAT number, email the Finance Team at <invoice@multisafepay.com>

-## What are the actual costs to be paid for IC ++ tariffs?
+## What are the actual costs to be paid for IC++ tariffs?
-There are three cost components of the IC++ model:
+There are three cost components of the Interchange++ model:
 - The Interchange fee that is paid to the issuing bank
 - The scheme fee charged by Visa or Mastercard
 - The acquirer fee